apache/camel-website/content/blog/2020/12/Camel37-Whatsnew/index.md

 In lightweight mode Camel removes all references to the model after startup which causes the JVM to be able to garbage collect all model objects and unload classes, freeing up memory.

-After this it's no longer possible to dynamic add new Camel routes.
+After this it's no longer possible to dynamically add new Camel routes.
 The lightweight mode is intended for microservice/serverless architectures, with a _closed world_ assumption.

 ### Autowiring components

 The Camel components is now capable of autowiring by type.
-For example the AWS SQS components can automatic lookup in the registry if there is single instance of `SqsClient`, and then pre configure itself.
+For example the [AWS SQS](https://camel.apache.org/components/latest/aws-sqs-component.html) components can automatically lookup in the registry if there is a single instance of `SqsClient`, and then pre configure itself.

 We have marked up in the Camel documentation which component options supports this by showing *Autowired* in bold in the description.